s-behanh/Invictus-/README.md

 How to use INVICTUS:
-    Head over to our website by clicking this link: file:///Users/andijanunn/Documents/GitHub/tabs/workouts.html You should be able to navigate through all of the tabs freely to see each of our features.
+    Head over to our website by clicking this link: file:///Users/andijanunn/Documents/GitHub/tabs/workouts.html To view the link, you may have to copy and paste it in to a search engine to access the website.
+                You should be able to navigate through all of the tabs freely to see each of our features.
 Available features:
 - navigate between 5 different tabs